akivalencia/eventonica-project/README.md

 # eventonica-project

+About:
 This project is a clone of Eventbrite.
 By the end of the Techtonica program, this will be full-stack application.
+Techtnologies used: NodeJS, ExpressJS, React

+Files:
 -models.js functions/logic
 -main.js DOM manipulation
 -index.html skeleton

-index.js -- express server
+-index.js -- express server

-Techtnologies used: NodeJS, ExpressJS, React
+Dependencies:

-*Must have NPM*
+*Must have NPM and Homebrew*
 To install express: npm install express --save
+Install PostgresSQL Client to connect to database: brew install postgres
+To be able to connect to database: npm install pg-promise